Blog/Article

 What is IaaS?

-As a cloud computing model, Infrastructure as a Service (IaaS) allows businesses to rent computing power—whether bare metal servers or virtualized instances—on a flexible, on-demand basis.
+Infrastructure as a Service (IaaS) is a computing model that allows businesses to rent computing power in the form of bare metal servers or virtualized machines.

 This approach grants access to scalable resources, ensuring you only pay for what you use, making it cost-effective for varying workloads.